avduas/Element-Arena/Element Arena/README.md

 Added main screen and proper css for the elements to make everything on the one page

 15.07
-remade greetingscreen? made interaction when clicking on the element
+Remade greetingscreen made interaction when clicking on the element

+21.07
+The base before game starts is made